AshleyDumaine/Emotiv-JSON-API/README.md

 # Emotiv-JSON-API
-An API for receiving Emotiv EPOC EEG events in JSON format using a TCP socket
+An API for receiving Emotiv EPOC EEG events in JSON format using TCP sockets

 ## What:
 This project is meant to take data from a raw-data enabled EPOC or EPOC+ and convert it into JSON objects.
-It's useless if you don't have the Emotiv Xavier Research Edition libraries.
+It's useless if you don't have the Emotiv Xavier Research Edition libraries for the correct OS (available from Emotiv.com).

-If you have the libraries and they're in the correct location on your computer (/usr/lib/ in the case of Mac users), an EPOC/EPOC+ properly on, and some kind of client that's connected to API_Main's socket port, you should be all set.
+If you have the libraries and they're in the correct location on your computer (/usr/lib/ in the case of Mac users), an EPOC/EPOC+ properly on, and some kind of client that's connected to API_Main's socket ports, you should be all set.
 For example, in the [MindControlledUAV project](https://github.com/AshleyDumaine/MindControlledUAV), ImprovedMain.java acts as the client, giving the server the 2 EEG events it wants updates on (and gyros as an extra event if applicable).
 The server responds with a stream of JSON objects, updating the client whenever the headset sends a new packet of sensor data.

 Currently, this successfully sends JSON objects over a TCP socket connection to any listening clients, but can stand to use some cleaning up and inclusion of features such as no specification of EEG events needed if a client wants updates on all possible EEG events.